nestormh/pcbasic/README.md

 * *--max-memory*: Althought it comes from the original PC-Basic, now it allows sizes bigger than 64K.

+* *--override-special-keys*: Allows the use of special combinations, not caught by default by the CLI interface.
+See section *Special keys*

+## Special keys ##

+Unfortunately, some special keys are not properly caught on the CLI version of the PC-Basic.
+The solution taken to overcome this problem is to map them to the special F1 keys.
+For that, the option *--override-special-keys* must be set to True.
+The mapped keys are:

+* F7: CTRL + HOME
+* F8: CTRL + END
+* F9: CTRL + LEFT
+* F10: CTRL + RIGHT

+If during the execution of the program you are not sure which is the proper key you should press, just press F1 and a message will show you the list of mapped keys.

 ## PYTHON statement ##

 An non-standard GW-Basic statement has been included in this version.
 The purpose of this statement is making the PC-Basic able to include